-When it comes to effective processes, Diehl Aircabin relies on the years of experience of the logistics specialist DAMBACH Lagersysteme, especially for stacker cranes and conveyors.
+When it comes to effective processes, Diehl Aircabin relies on the years of experience of the logistics specialist DAMBACH Lagersysteme, especially for storage and retrieval machines (SRMs) and conveyors.

 Diehl Aircabin in Laupheim in the south of Germany is a leading supplier for aircraft construction.
 This division is part of the subgroup Diehl Aerosystems and thanks to its approx. 1.700 committed and highly qualified employees, one of the world's most reliable system partner for the international aircraft industry, since October 2008.
 The Company develops and manufactures cabin walls and interior cladding for the commercial airplane industry.
 Its customers include e.g. Airbus, among many others.